The Omen DE CD

 Jerry Goldsmith's Omen score is a bona fide classic.
 The choice to engage Goldsmith to score was one of the best decisions the makers ever made.
 Donner revealed that the music budget for the film was $5000.
 But Goldsmith at the time cost $25,000.
 Thankfully Alan Ladd Jr agreed to find the extra money and the rest as they say is history.

-Varese's new re-mastered disc features flashy DVD style artwork and notes, but more importantly includes missing cues never selected for the original album.
-However, note this is not as comprehensive as the isolated track from the Omen LD.
-A couple of short cues still don't appear!
-Annoying to say the least.
+Varese's new re-mastered disc features the original film artwork and notes, but more importantly includes all the missing cues never selected for the original album.